ToniWonKanobi/theoveranalyzed.net/posts/2014/10/27/why-i-couldnt-handle-the-iphone-6-plus.md

 A week or so later, I began to self-reflect.
 Why was I wearing a case around the house (when I had never been one to use a case for my iPhone?).
 Similarly, why did I pay money (let alone wear) a fanny pack?
 Why indeed.

-Next, I did what any self-respecting nerdophile would do in these situations: I re-consulted with Gruber, Marco, Jason Snell, imyke, and a multitude of other technology personalities.
+Next, I did what any self-respecting nerdophile would do in these situations: I re-consulted with Gruber, Marco, Jason Snell, Myke Hurley, and a multitude of other technology personalities.
 Only, I didn't actually consult with them.
 Instead, I listened to them rant on their respective podcasts (see: [The Talk Show](http://daringfireball.net/thetalkshow/2014/09/19/ep-095), [ATP](http://atp.fm/episodes/82), and [Upgrade](http://relay.fm/upgrade/1)).

-**Their voice was quite uniform:**
+**Their collective voice was quite clear:**

 * The iPhone 6 Plus was too big.